Ahir: Participation in reactionary communal conflicts

-The Ahirs in certain region of UP had been one of the more militant Hindu groups during pre-independent India.
-In one of the instances before independence, Hindu shudra caste groups such as the Ahirs actively participated in a counter-reactionary communal conflict orchestrated by Arya Samaj.
+The Ahirs in Benaras, UP had been one of the more militant Hindu groups during pre-independent India.
+In one of the instances before independence, Hindu shudra caste groups as the Ahirs actively participated in a counter-reactionary communal conflict orchestrated by Arya Samaj.
 Some writers are also of the opinion that many low-castes (including Ahirs) took to cow protection for asserting higher status since cow already had symbolic importance in Hinduism.
 This view of cow protection was different from the UP's urban elites.

 Distribution

+Ahirs in India are known by numerous other names, including Gauli and Ghosi or Gop in North India.
+In Gujarat and South India as Ayar, Golla and Konar.
+Some in the Bundelkhand region of Uttar Pradesh are known as Dauwa.
+The Ahirs have more than 20 sub-castes.